-To enforce Proclamation 20-19, as extended, Washington State Attorney General Bob Ferguson recently filed a complaint in Spokane County Superior Court, asserting that Whitewater Creek, Inc., an Idaho property management company, violated Proclamation 20-19 and the Washington State Consumer Protection Act (RCW Chapter 19.86) by threatening to evict several residents of low-income housing complexes in Spokane County.
+To enforce Proclamation 20-19, as extended, Washington State Attorney General Bob Ferguson filed a complaint in Spokane County Superior Court, asserting that Whitewater Creek, Inc., an Idaho property management company, violated Proclamation 20-19 and the Washington State Consumer Protection Act (RCW Chapter 19.86) by threatening to evict several residents of low-income housing complexes in Spokane County.
 See Press Release.
 This action follows the Attorney General's previous lawsuit to enforce the eviction moratorium against JRK Residential Group, Inc., a Nevada-based property management company with residential units in Tacoma, Silverdale, and Marysville, Washington, for issuing notices to pay or vacate in violation of the moratorium, which lawsuit resulted in a settlement by JRK of nearly \$350,000, which included almost \$300,000 paid directly to residential tenants in the form of refunds, payments, and rent forgiveness.
 See Press Release.

-2. King County Sheriff's Suspension of Evictions.
-On March 17, 2020, via Notice #8, King County Sheriff Johanknecht sent a letter to King County Superior Court Presiding Judge Rogers announcing that the Sheriff's Office is "temporarily suspending the service and enforcement of evictions until further notice" and "until we are confident the threat of COVID-19 has dissipated and we have sufficient resources to resume civil evictions."
-The Sheriff's letter appears to apply to all types of evictions: residential, commercial, and postforeclosure.
-However, any eviction orders received by the Sheriff's Office will be reviewed to determine if the order is based on waste, nuisance or commission of a crime.
-According to the King County Sheriff's office website, such cases will be reviewed on an individual basis, to determine whether to proceed with the eviction.

-3. King County Superior Court.
-Pursuant to King County Superior Court Order #18 issued on May 27, 2020, as various federal, state, and local moratoria orders provide for exceptions, parties must be prepared to provide the following when submitting an unlawful detainer Order to Show Cause, default judgment, or other unlawful detainer filing that argues for the underlying exception: (1) a declaration under oath providing the necessary specific facts to justify the exception; (2) a proposed Order permitting the filing based on the exception; and (3) the moving party must serve a copy of the required declaration on the respondent prior to seeking entry of the Judgment.
+- 2. King County Sheriff's Suspension of Evictions.
+On March 17, 2020, via Notice 8, King County Sheriff Johanknecht sent a letter to King County Superior Court Presiding Judge Rogers announcing that the Sheriff's Office is "temporarily suspending the service and enforcement of evictions until further notice," "until we are confident the threat of COVID-19 has dissipated and we have sufficient resources to resume civil evictions."
+The Sheriff's letter appears to apply to all types of evictions: residential, commercial, and post-foreclosure.
+However, any eviction orders received by the Sheriff's Office will be reviewed to determine if the order is based on waste, nuisance, or commission of a crime or that the owner intends to occupy or sell the property.
+According to the King County Sheriff's Office website, such cases will be reviewed on an individual basis, to determine whether to proceed with the eviction.
+Due to unit staffing shortages coupled with the hazardous nature of the orders, the Sheriff's Office needs approximately 40 days to serve and enforce the writ. - 3.
+King County Superior Court.
+Pursuant to King County Superior Court Emergency Order 24 issued on December 22, 2020, as various federal, state, and local moratorium orders provide for exceptions, parties must be prepared to provide the following when submitting an unlawful detainer Order to Show Cause, default judgment, or other unlawful detainer filing that argues for the underlying exception: (1) a declaration under oath providing the necessary specific facts to justify the exception; (2) a proposed order permitting the filing based on the exception; and (3) the moving party must serve a copy of the required declaration on the respondent prior to seeking entry of the judgment.